NuGet/Home/designs/ClientDevProcess.md

 The Backlog can further be filtered into three main buckets, using GitHub Labels:

-1. Quality - test improvements, bugfixes
+1. Quality - test improvements, bugfixes, tech debt
 2. Engineering - engineering process improvements like CI and other process optimizations
 3. Product - Issues associated with OKRs

 During a Sprint, the first two weeks should be spent on Product Backlog issues, according to team assignments.
 Starting week 3, or earlier if someone's Product tasks are done, the Client Team will start pulling things out of the Quality and Engineering Backlogs.

-Issues in the Backlog should not be assigned to anyone.
-They only get assigned when moved to In Progress.

 Issues move out of the Backlog one of three ways:

-1. Work starts on the issue, so it gets assigned + moved to In Progress
+1. Work starts on the issue, so it gets moved to In Progress
 2. The issue is considered no longer relevant, and is closed
 3. The issue is no longer considered an active priority, and so is moved to the Icebox and tagged accordingly

 #### In Progress

-When issues are actively being worked on, they should be assigned to someone and moved to the In Progress pipeline.
+When issues are actively being worked on, they should be moved to the In Progress pipeline.
 This Pipeline represents our active work.

 Blocked items should be left in the In Progress Pipeline, and marked as blocked by going into the issue and creating a dependency to an issue tracking the blocker itself.